Concerned Shareholders of Eagle Energy Inc. Set the Record Straight

-Calgary, Alberta--(Newsfile Corp. - May 29, 2017) - Daniel Gundersen and Kingsway Financial Services Inc. (together, the "Concerned Shareholders") announce today that their information circular (the "Circular") and BLUE form of proxy have been mailed to all shareholders of Eagle Energy Inc. ("Eagle" or the "Company"; TSX: EGL) in connection with Eagle's annual general meeting scheduled to be held at 10:00 a.m.
+Calgary, Alberta--(Newsfile Corp. - May 30, 2017) - Daniel Gundersen and Kingsway Financial Services Inc. (together, the "Concerned Shareholders") announce today that their information circular (the "Circular") and BLUE form of proxy have been mailed to all shareholders of Eagle Energy Inc. (TSX: EGL) ("Eagle" or the "Company") in connection with Eagle's annual general meeting scheduled to be held at 10:00 a.m.
 (Calgary time) on Tuesday, June 27, 2017 (the "Meeting").
 A copy of the Circular is available on SEDAR under Eagle's profile and at our website www.SaveEagle.ca.

 The Concerned Shareholders urge Eagle shareholders to vote for change by voting FOR the Concerned Shareholder nominees on the BLUE form of proxy or voting instruction form in accordance with the instructions set out in the Concerned Shareholders' meeting materials.